Necessity or Trauma: Why Are Dog’s Tails Docked?

 One study revealed that only 58% of 469 participants knew that “some dog breeds have part of their ears and tails surgically removed after they are born.”

-VIDEO: Should The Practice of Cutting Dogs' Tails and Cropping Ears End?
+Should the Practice of Cutting Dogs' Tails and Cropping Ears End?
+(Video)

 There have been a number of failed efforts to have dog tail docking banned in specific U.S. states.
 Both the AKC and breeders fought these challenges and won.
 Breeders objected because, if only their state outlawed the practice, they would be at a significant disadvantage in national competitions.